maxche1/future_sales/README.md

-This project was aimed to make the forecast of future sales in one of business clients based on historical data including aforementioned sales supplemented by other variables.
-The code is written by me in Python, however using jupyter notebook.
-Thanks for reading!
-Have a nice day!
+This project aimed to forecast future sales for a business client based on historical sales data, along with additional variables.
+The code was written by me in Python, utilizing Jupyter Notebook.
+Thank you for reading, and have a great day!